kimkorngmao/movie-project/README.md

 **Features:**
 * View a list of movies with titles, release dates, and poster images.
+* View detail of a specific movie with trailer
 * Search movies by title
 * Filter movies by genre